weharris/DSgarage/content/C7041 labs/13-likelihood.md

 ### Likelihood

 In this lab we will use likelihood methods to estimate parameters and test hypotheses.
 Likelihood methods are especially useful when modeling data having a probability distribution other than the normal distribution (e.g., binomial, exponential, etc).
-Refer to the “Probability” tab of the R tips web pages for instruction.

 &nbsp;